 Walk on the wild side in Tanzania!
 This gay safari hits all the best spots, from Lake Manyara, often appearing pink from a distance due to flocks of flamingos, to the expansive savannahs of the Serengeti.
 See the roots of man in Olduvai Gorge, and the unique eco-system of Ngorongoro Crater.

 Tanzania is a slice of the true Africa where the animal rules supreme and the land is free of the encroachment of modern civilization.
 Tanzania has more land devoted to wildlife than anywhere else in the world.
 For the Safari aficionado Tanzania is a true paradise.

-• Experience the true Africa – Tanzania has more land devoted to wildlife than anywhere else in the world.
+• Experience wild Africa – Tanzania has more land devoted to wildlife than anywhere else in the world.

-• Visit Lake Manyara, home to vast flocks of flamingos and other colorful birds.
+• Visit Lake Manyara, home to huge troops of baboons and vast flocks of flamingos.

-• Breathe the pristine air that our most distant human ancestors breathed at the Olduvai Gorge where the Leakey's made their great archeological discoveries.
+• Walk in the path of ancient hominids at Olduvai Gorge where the Leakey’s made many of their great archaeological discoveries.

-• Return to our starting place by light aircraft for a final view of this unique landscape.
+• Fly back to our starting place by light aircraft for a bird’s eye view of this unique wonderland.

-• Join our optional extension to the mysterious Indian Ocean island of Zanzibar (the "Zan" of Tanzania, along with the former country of Tanganyika).
+• Join our optional extension to the romantic and mysterious Indian Ocean island of Zanzibar.

 Day 0 -